Yuba County, California

-Yuba County (/ˈjuːbə/; Maidu: Yubu) is a county in the U.S. state of California.
-As of the 2020 U.S. Census, its population was 81,575.
-The county seat is Marysville.
-Yuba County is included in the Yuba Citymetropolitan statistical area, which is also included in the Sacramento–Roseville combined statistical area.
-The county is in the Central Valley region along the Feather River.
+Yuba County (/ˈjuːbə/; Maidu: Yubu) is a county located in north-central Central Valley, California, United States.
+As of the 2020 U.S. census, its population was 81,575.
+Yuba County is included in the Yuba City metropolitan statistical area, which is also included in the Sacramento–Roseville combined statistical area.
+The county is in the Central Valley region along the Feather River; the county seat is Marysville.

-Despite its name and proximity, Yuba City is in neighboring Sutter County, not Yuba County.

 History

 Yuba County was one of California's original counties, formed in 1850 at the time of statehood.
 Parts of the county's territory were given to Placer County in 1851, to Nevada County in 1851, and to Sierra County in 1852.

 The county was named after the Yuba River by Captain John Sutter for the Maidu village Yubu, Yupu, or Juba near the confluence of the Yuba and Feather Rivers.
 General Mariano Vallejo said the river was named Uba by an exploring expedition in 1824 because of the quantities of wild grapes (uvas silvestres in Spanish) that they found growing on its banks.